andriconda/jenkins-shared-library/resources/stages/README.md

 To add a new mandatory stage:

-1. Create new directory: `mkdir stages/newstage`
+1. Create new directory: `mkdir resources/stages/newstage`
-2. Create Makefile: `touch stages/newstage/Makefile`
+2. Create Makefile: `touch resources/stages/newstage/Makefile`
 3. Add `run` target with stage logic
-4. Update `vars/makefilePipeline.groovy` to call new stage
+4. Update `vars/makefilePipeline.groovy` to call new stage with `runPlatformStage('Newstage')`
 5. Document in this README

 ## Questions?